 Once a key port for grazing and horticulture in the area, today a popular location for water activities.

 Established in the late 1870s, the town of Gol Gol is historically significant as a vibrant horse drawn coach stop.
 Coaches were vital for communication, Royal Mail delivery and passenger transport in the Wentworth Shire.
 Up to six lines operated to and from the area to destinations such as Melbourne, Sydney, Adelaide and every change point in between.
 Gol Gol Inn was one of the pivotal stops and horse changeover locations.

-James King Park is a multi-purpose park, with tennis courts, playground, fitness equipment, BBQ and picnic area.
+James King Park is a multi-purpose park, with tennis courts, playground, fitness equipment, BBQ and picnic areas.
 The park boasts one of the best double boat ramps in the Sunraysia district.
-The newly constructed wharf allows for houseboat accessibility to the park and sandbar, as well as access to the town with the shared walking and bicycle paths.
+The newly constructed wharf allows for houseboat accessibility to the park and sandbar as well as access to town with the shared walking and bicycle paths.

 Township of Pooncarie